Cambridge Audio: Origins

 Cambridge Audio was founded as a division of Cambridge Consultants in 1968.
 The company's first product was the 2 × 20W P40 integrated amplifier, which was created by a team that included Gordon Edge and Peter Lee.
 In addition to an advanced technical specification the P40 had a slim case design by Roy Gray, from Woodhuysen Design.

 The P40 would also make history as the first amplifier to use a toroidal transformer, which became a standard component inside high-end amplifiers.

 Cambridge Audio became a standalone business from the group when a new company, Cambridge Audio Laboratories Ltd, was formed, operating from the old Enderby's Mill in St. Ives, Cambridge.
 The P40 was an immediate success, but would prove difficult to manufacture in any volume, a problem that would be resolved in 1970 with the introduction of the new 2 × 25W P50 model, which was a very similar product with regards to both circuit design and appearance, but had been engineered for mass production.
 Despite strong sales and rapid growth, the company required increased investment and so was sold in 1971 to Colin Hammond of CE Hammond & Co Ltd – then a very successful distributor of Revox tape recorders and other audio products in the UK, Canada and the USA.

 A new company, Cambridge Audio Ltd, was formed.
-The St. Ives factory was extensive and at its peak employed more than 300 people.
-Most of the required components were made under one roof including the circuit boards and the aluminium cases.
+The St. Ives at its peak employed more than 300 people.
+Most of the required components were made in one location.